hygraph/hygraph-examples/with-reactjs/README.md

 [Join our Slack](https://slack.graphcms.com)

-This example demonstrates how to query from GraphCMS with `apollo-client`.
+This example demonstrates how to query from GraphCMS with `graphql-request` in React.js.

 • [Demo](https://graphcms-with-reactjs.now.sh)